RespiraWorks/Ventilator/.github/ISSUE_TEMPLATE/task.md

 ---

-- [ ] Put the issue in a milestone
-- [ ] Assign it to one of the projects
-- [ ] Add appropriate labels
-- [ ] Mention dependent/blocked issues if any

 Please take the time to describe the problem in detail, so that other contributors can pick it up and implement or declare it done/obsolete in case if was completed out of band.

 **When to create Feature request or Task?**